GDevelopApp/GDevelop-documentation/docs/gdevelop5/all-features/audio/index.md

 The sound will be stopped when:

-* It reaches its **end** and is not configured to loop. * There is **an error during the loading** (in which case it will be considered as playing for a few milliseconds, then will be deemed to be stopped as it was unable to load). * Or you used **the action** to stop a sound or music on the channel.
+* It reaches its **end** and is not configured to loop.
+* There is **an error during the loading** (in which case it will be considered as playing for a few milliseconds, then will be deemed to be stopped as it was unable to load).
+* Or you used **the action** to stop a sound or music on the channel.

+## Finding audio or making your own sounds

+You can use the in-built sound effect creator tool called Jfxr for making sound effects: [learn how to use Jfxr here](/gdevelop5/all-features/audio/using-jfxr).

+You can also find [high quality background musics and sound effects in the GDevelop Asset Store](https://gdevelop.io/asset-store).

 ## Reference